microsoft/hands-on-lab-platform-engineering-for-ops/docs/workshop.md

 At this point, you have created a project with Dev Box pools for the frontend and the backend developers.
 These Dev Box pools provide default configuration for your developers.
 However, you may want to allow your developers to customize their Dev Boxes to meet their specific needs or to install additional tools.
 This can be done by authorizing customizations at the project level.

-Developers can customize their Dev Boxes using yaml files such as this one at the instanciation of the Dev Box:
+Developers can customize their Dev Boxes using [YAML files](https://en.wikipedia.org/wiki/YAML) such as this one at the instanciation of the Dev Box:

 ```yaml
 # https://github.com/microsoft/devcenter-catalog